Valliyur: Thiru Subramaniyar Swami Kovil

 This ancient Murugan temple is located at Vallioor, not far from Tirunelveli and Kanyakumari.
 It has been revered by the Tiruppukazh hymns of Arunagirinathar.

 The presiding deity here is Subramaniyar, and the sanctum enshrines an image of Murugan with that of his consort Valli.
 The temple has a rock-cut sanctum carved out of a hill and several mandapams surrounding it.
 There are also shrines to Natarajar and Dakshinamūrti here.
 The Saravanapoikai tank is located adjacent to the hill.
 The diamond studded Vel held by Subramaniyar is of great beauty.

 Legend has it that Indra and Agastyar worshipped Subramanyar here.
-Legend also has it that the Saravanapoikai tank was created when Murugan struck his spear to the ground, upon being requested by his consort.
+Legend also has it that the Saravanapoikai tank was created when Murugan struck his spear to the ground, upon being requested by his consort.Even the name of the village "Vallioor" or"Valliyur" is after the name of the Goddess Valli, the consort of Lord Murugan, who is praised and sung hugely in Tamil folk songs and Dances.

 Legend has it that this temple was first discovered by a Pandya king who came here on a hunting expedition after visiting the Perumal temple at Tirukkurunkudi and that the temple was expanded by his descendants.
 Vallioor was under the governance of Kulasekhara Pandyan of the 13th century, who fortified the village.

+The temple is located between the mountains and the pond in front of the temple is said to be made by the spear(vel) of lord Muruga.The temple is a prime example of the great architect and design knowledge of the Pandya Kings, it is monolithic temple adorned by magnifiecent gopurams.